Kinvey/flex-sdk/README.md

 ### Registering FlexFunction Handlers

-In order to register a FlexFunction handler, you define that handler and give it a name by using the `register` method of the `functions` framework:
+In order to register a FlexFunction handler, you define that handler and give it a name by using the `register` method of the `functions` object:

 ```
 // To register the 'someEventHandlerName' handler: